charlesbrandt/public/code/javascript/basics.md

 # Javascript Basics

-Coming from another language, sometimes it can be difficult to get up to speed in a new ecosystem.
+Coming from another language, it can be difficult to get up to speed in a new ecosystem.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference